gnello/in-memory-file-storage-server/doc/filesystem.md

 ```c
 extern int gnl_simfs_file_system_open(struct gnl_simfs_file_system *file_system, const char *filename, int flags, unsigned int pid);
 ```
+A successful opening of a file increase his reference count by one.
 A file can be opened in "create" and/or "lock" mode by providing the appropriate flag.
 We discuss each case.

 #### Open with no flag
-In this case, the file must be present in the filesystem and it must not be locked by other threads.
+In this case, the file must be present in the filesystem and it must not be locked by other threads, that means that his reference count might be greater than zero.
 After that, it can be accessed without additional concerns.
 If the file is not present in the filesystem or is locked, then the opening will fail.
 In addition, there might be a thread waiting to open the file with the "lock" flag, in this case the opening will fail, treating the file as if it were locked.

 #### Open with "lock" flag
 In this case, the file must be present in the filesystem and it must not be locked by other threads.
-In addition, it must not be already opened by other threads, including the invoking thread.
+In addition, it must not be already opened by other threads, including the invoking thread, that means that his reference count must be equal to zero.
 After that, it can be locked without additional concerns.
 If the file is not present or is locked by other threads, then the opening will fail.
-If the file is opened by other threads, including the invoking one, the filesystem will wait until each thread closes it, then it will lock the file as soon as possible.
+If the file is opened by other threads, including the invoking one, the filesystem will wait until each thread closes it and his reference count shrinks to zero, then it will lock the file as soon as possible.
 Notice that if a thread open a file without lock, and then try to open the same file providing the "lock" flag, but without closing the previous open, then the opening will fail preventing a deadlock.

 #### Open with "create" flag
 In this case, the only concern is that the file must not be already present in the filesystem.
 After that, it can be